BrockDSL/Introduction-to-SciVal-Benchmarking/README.md

 - Register for a SciVal account
 - Sign up for the workshop on [Experience BU](https://experiencebu.brocku.ca/event/170503)
-- *\*Optional* toCreate something to share!
+- *\*Optional* Create something to share!
 Use the benchmarking tool to create a visualization or report on Brock University to share during the workshop
 - Show up on Dec 7th at 10:00am ready to learn!